operator-framework/olm-docs/content/en/docs/best-practices/channel-naming.md

 #### Example

-Let's imagine that you will publish the Operator bundle `3.6.30` (patch release under the channel `stable-v3.6`) and that you have published so far:
+Let's imagine that you will be releasing the Operator bundle `v3.6.30` (patch release under the channel `stable-v3.6`) and that you have published so far:

-- Operator bundles versions from `3.5.0` to `3.5.25` under the `stable-v3.5` channel
+- Operator bundles versions from `v3.5.0` to `v3.5.25` under the `stable-v3.5` channel
 - Operator bundles versions from `3.6.0` to `3.6.29` under the `stable-v3.6` channel

 Then, in this case, your newer patch release `3.6.30` would be configured with `skipRange: >=3.5.25 < 3.6.30` in